INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 **Conferences and workshops in 2023**
 The [**XIII Iberian Conference on Spatial Data Infrastructures**](https://www.idee.es/resources/presentaciones/JIIDE23/presentacionesJIDEE2023.pdf) 2023 was held in Évora (Portugal) from 6 to 8 november under the slogan "Contributions of spatial data infrastructures to high-value datasets” with a participation of 300 attendees mainly from Spain, Portugal and Andorra.

-The [**Free GIS conferences 2023**](https://www.jornadassiglibre.org/) is an initiative of the [SIGTE](https://www.udg.edu/en/sigte/), a conference dedicated to the free software in the field of the Geographical Information Technologies.
+[**Free GIS conferences 2023**](https://www.jornadassiglibre.org/) is an initiative of the [SIGTE](https://www.udg.edu/en/sigte/), a conference dedicated to the free software in the field of the Geographical Information Technologies.
 This event takes place at the University of Girona, since 2007.

 Holding of two [Working Group for the NSDI (GTIDEE)](https://www.idee.es/en/web/idee/gtidee) meetings a year where MIG and MIG-T activities and other topics such as API-OGC are disseminated. (the number of attendees by meeting is around 140).